pbraun9/dam/README.md

 ## requirements

 - an elastic/opensearch cluster
-- some logs to be pushed over there (here suricata eve)
+- some logs to be pushed over there
-- specific fields to be available for alert verbosity as for `alerts-hit.bash` (here `sensor src.name dest.name`)
+- specific fields to be available for alert verbosity e.g. `sensor`, `source.geo.name` and `destination.geo.name`

 ## install